Overview of gun laws by nation: Oceania

 Firearms are completely prohibited for civilian use without exceptions in Nauru, Palau and Marshall Islands.
 Fiji suspended all firearm licenses in 2000, Cook Islands and Solomon Islands did the same respectively in 1999 and 1992.
 Papua New Guinea does not issue new licenses since 2000, but former are still valid.
 Kiribati effectively made it impossible to obtain new firearms by banning import of them.

 Australia

 Gun laws in Australia are under the jurisdiction of the state governments, with the importation of guns regulated by the federal government.
 Gun laws were largely aligned in 1996 by the National Firearms Agreement.
 In two federally funded gun buybacks and voluntary surrenders and state governments' gun amnesties before and after the Port Arthur Massacre, more than a million firearms were collected and destroyed, possibly one third of the national stock.

 A person must have a firearm licence to possess or use a firearm.
-Licence holders must demonstrate a "genuine reason" (which does not include self-defence) for holding a firearm licence and must not be a "prohibited person".
+Licence holders must demonstrate a "genuine reason" (which explicitly excludes self-defence) for holding a firearm licence and must not be a "prohibited person".
 All firearms must be registered by serial number to the owner, who must also hold a firearms licence.